Probabilistic-Surgical-Vision/uncertainty-model/readme.md

 To create the model, discriminator and loss functions, each class takes in keyword arguments.
 Therefore, it is possible to unpack a dictionary of the key values into the class constructor.

+See the `config.yml` file for how to create the model architecture from kwargs.

 To change the loss function used for learning uncertainty, modify `error_loss_config.loss_type` to be either `l1` for absolute error loss, or `bayesian` for the laplacian log-likelihood.

 _The names `l1` and `bayesian` should be updated to reflect what their true loss functions are actually calculating._